Coinage

 Copy coins make great extra credit rewards for a variety of activities and answers, etc. Have them redeemable at the end of the Semester.

 The US Dollar is a basic monetary unit for the world.
 Below is the "Pillar Dollar."
 If there was a world monetary unit of exchange from the 16th to the 19th centuries, it was this coin.
 English mercantilist policy kept the British North American colonies from ever having enough coinage, leading to the use of the most common coins in the New World--Spanish.
-Collect them, and other coinage, for your benefit.
-Any coins will be redeemable for extra credit at the end of each Semester.

 What has been the value of money in the past?
 What would a dollar be worth in days gone by?
 Click the calculator below to find out.